| How lying marketers sold Roe v. Wade to

 deception, betrayal, mutilation, torture and killing described in these

+pages.
+How can this be?
 In searching for an explanation, Bernard Nathanson

 compares America's abortion "holocaust" with what occurred in Germany